cybertraining-dsc/cybertraining-dsc.github.io-v1/content/en/tutorial/gpu/nvidia-monitoring.md

 [nvtop](https://github.com/Syllo/nvtop) is a top like task monitor for NVIDIA GPUs.
 It can handle multiple GPUs.

-Nvtop could not be installed via pip intall as it uses an outdated nvidia library by default.
+Nvtop could be installed via pip intall as it uses an outdated nvidia library by default.
 Hence it is best to install it from source as follows

 ```